 If your final year includes a major project, there could be cost for transport or accommodation related to your research activities.
 The amount will depend on the project you choose.

-Placements are an optional course component and you will be required to pay for additional costs for these.
+Placements and work experience are a central part of the course and you will be required to pay for additional costs for these.
 These will vary depending on the location and length of stay.
-These costs range from £50 - £2000 to cover travel, accommodation and subsistence.
+These costs range from £50 - £1000 to cover travel, accommodation and subsistence.

 Apply for this course using our online application form.